Definition of Java Literals

 3. Boolean Literals

 The simplest Literals are the Boolean ones, True or False.
 Here, literals represent the logical values: only two, as we know, for any boolean data type.
-As we know, in java, it truly represents the value of 1 while the value of 0 is represented by false.
+As we know, in Java, true corresponds to the value of 1, while false represents the value of 0.
 Let’s demonstrate a working example of Literals for Boolean Values.

 Code: